visit-dav/visit/src/doc/using_visit/Quantitative/Expressions.rst

 Centering Compatibility
 """""""""""""""""""""""

-Some variables are zone centered and some are node centered.
+Some variables are zone-centered and some are node-centered.
 What happens if a user combines these in an expression?
 VisIt_ will default to zone centering for the result.
 If this is not the desired result, the :ref:`recenter() <Recenter_Expression_Function>` expression function should be